Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

-The empirical part of the scenario for the emergence of Shilnikov attractors describes concrete mechanisms of chaotization of the invariant curve $L$ (Fig.~\ref{ris:Fig7}a) and the absorbtion of the saddle-focus fixed point $O$ by the resulting torus-chaos attractor.
-Let us describe possible scenarios leading to the emergency of hyperchaotic attractors on the base of $L$.
-Usually, before the destruction, an invariant curve becomes resonant: a pair of stable and saddle period-$q$ orbits $O_q$ and $S_q$ appears on it as a result of the saddle-node bifurcation.
-In this case, the curve is the closure of the unstable one-dimensional invariant manifold of $S_q$, see Fig.~\ref{ris:Fig7}b.
-Note that the stable two-dimensional invariant manifold of $S_q$ forms the boundary of absorbing domain for the stable point $O_q$ or attractors developing from it in accordance with one of two following scenarios.
+The empirical part of the scenario for discrete Shilnikov attractors appearance describes specific sequences of bifurcations responsible for chaotization of the invariant curve $L$ (Fig.~\ref{ris:Fig7}a) and the absorption of the saddle-focus fixed point $O$ by the resulting attractor.
+Let us describe possible scenarios leading to the emergence of (i) hyperchaotic and (ii) flow-like strange attractors on the base of $L$.
+Suppose that before the destruction, an invariant curve becomes resonant: a pair of stable and saddle period-$q$ orbits $O_q$ and $S_q$ appears on it as a result of the saddle-node bifurcation.
+In this case, the curve is formed by the the closure of the unstable one-dimensional invariant manifold of $S_q$, see Fig.~\ref{ris:Fig7}b.
+Note that the stable two-dimensional invariant manifold of $S_q$ forms the boundary of the absorbing domain for the stable point $O_q$ or attractors developing from it in accordance with one of two following scenarios.